-The proportion of Muslims in relation to Sinhalas in the bilingual program was comparable.

-10 Up-country Tamil Hindu girl who was very strong in spoken English why she had decided not to enter the bilingual stream.
+At Girls' College, there was a noticeably higher number of Muslim students than Tamils in the bilingual program.9 In the grade 10 bilingual program, for example, there were eight Muslims and only one Tamil.
+Enrollment statistics are not available in bilingual programs with regard to ethnicity.
+But during my initial survey of Kandy and Colombo schools, I noticed a high proportion of Muslims in bilingual programs at government, private, and semi-private schools.
+International schools are also popular among Muslims; they have been mushrooming in areas with large Muslim populations (Nuhman 2013).
+I asked a grade 10 Up-country Tamil Hindu girl who was very strong in spoken English why she had decided not to enter the bilingual stream.
 Echoing a statement made by both Tamil-medium Tamil and Muslim girls, she said the bilingual program was not very reliable because it was new.
-She also noted that her mother, who had studied in Tamil medium, would not be able to help her with her Englishmedium subjects.
+She also noted that her mother, who had studied in Tamil medium, would not be able to help her with her English-medium subjects.
 Some students who had entered the bilingual program from the Tamil-medium stream told me that they found their English subjects difficult.
 As I directly observed, some of the Sinhala teachers who taught in the English medium used Sinhala in their lessons to provide additional explanations.
-Though most Tamil-medium girls could speak Sinhala, they were unfamiliar with Sinhala academic registers.
+Though most Tamil-medium girls could speak Sinhala, they were unfamiliar with the Sinhala academic register.